opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Adding a detector through a visualization

 To add a detector through a visualization, you have two options: create a new detector or associate an existing detector.
 Choose the option that meets your use case.
+The following steps cover both options:

-1. On your visualization, select **Anomaly Detection** from the Options context menu dropdown, as shown in the following image.
+1. On your visualization, select **Anomaly Detection** from the Options dropdown context menu, as shown in the following image.

 [Anomaly Detection context menu interface]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/anomaly-options-context-menu.jpg)
 ##### Figure 2. _Anomaly Detection_ context menu

-2. Select **Add anomaly detector** from the **Anomaly Detection** context menu dropdown, as shown in the following image.
+2. Select **Add anomaly detector** from the **Anomaly Detection** dropdown context menu, as shown in the following image.

 ![Add anomaly detector context menu interface]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/add-detector.jpg)
 ##### Figure 3. _Add anomaly detector_ context menu